Homeblender/TelegramRPGBot/README.md

 ____
 ### Database

->Run file sql/script.sql in your postgresql database to create database
+>Run file sql/script.sql in your postgresql to create database
 ____
 ### Build